-THE UNITHOLDERS, SPONSOR AND TRUSTEE SMART TRUST, TAX-ADVANTAGED GROWTH & INCOME TRUST, SERIES 3
+THE UNITHOLDERS, SPONSOR AND TRUSTEE SMART TRUST, TAX-ADVANTAGED GROWTH & INCOME TRUST, SERIES 5

-We have audited the accompanying statement of financial condition, including the portfolio of investments on pages A-11 and A-12, of Smart Trust, Tax-Advantaged Growth & Income Trust, Series 3 as of April 12, 2012.
-The statement of financial condition is the responsibility of the trust's sponsor.
+We have audited the accompanying statement of financial condition, including the portfolio of investments on pages A-11 through A-13, of Smart Trust, Tax-Advantaged Growth & Income Trust, Series 5 as of August 20, 2014.
+The statement of financial condition is the responsibility of the Trust's Sponsor.
 Our responsibility is to express an opinion on this statement of financial condition based on our audit.

 We conducted our audit in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statement is free of material misstatement.
-The trust is not required to have, nor were we engaged to perform an audit of the trust's internal control over financial reporting.
-Our audit included consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the trust's internal control over financial reporting.
+We were not engaged to perform an audit of the Trust's internal control over financial reporting.
+Our audit included consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Trust's internal control over financial reporting.
 Accordingly, we express no such opinion.
-An audit also includes examining, on a test basis, evidence supporting the amounts and disclosures in the statement of financial condition, assessing the accounting principles used and significant estimates made by the sponsor, and evaluating the overall statement of financial condition presentation.
-Our procedures included confirmation with The Bank of New York Mellon, trustee, of cash or an irrevocable letter of credit deposited for the purchase of securities as shown in the statement of financial condition as of April 12, 2012.
+An audit also includes examining, on a test basis, evidence supporting the amounts and disclosures in the statement of financial condition, assessing the accounting principles used and significant estimates made by the Sponsor, and evaluating the overall statement of financial condition presentation.
+Our procedures included confirmation with The Bank of New York Mellon, Trustee, of cash or an irrevocable letter of credit deposited for the purchase of securities as shown in the statement of financial condition as of August 20, 2014.
 We believe that our audit of the statement of financial condition provides a reasonable basis for our opinion.

-In our opinion, the financial statement referred to above presents fairly, in all material respects, the financial position of Smart Trust, Tax-Advantaged Growth & Income Trust, Series 3 as of April 12, 2012, in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statement referred to above presents fairly, in all material respects, the financial position of Smart Trust, Tax-Advantaged Growth & Income Trust, Series 5 as of August 20, 2014, in conformity with accounting principles generally accepted in the United States of America.